pivotal/docs-tap/tanzu-build-service/build-image-action.md

-# GitHub Action for Tanzu Build Service Build (Alpha)
+# GitHub Build Action for Tanzu Build Service (Alpha)

 This GitHub Action creates a TBS Build on the given cluster.

+> **Important** TODO: @apeek what is VMware's stance on Alpha features.
+We have a similar block regarding [workload
-**Important** TODO: This feature is in Alpha...
+> functions beta feature](../workloads/using-functions.hbs.md).
+This feature is in Alpha...

 ## Overview

-## Try it out

 ### Setup

-In order to use this action a service account will need to exist inside TAP that has permissions to access the required resources.
+This action uses a Kubernetes service account with specific permissions.

 Here are the minimum required permissions needed: